DatLittlaDucky/DLDSPT/README.md

 # DLDSPT

 **DLDSPT** (Dynamic Lightweight Ducky Script & Python Tool) is a modular script and tool launcher.
-It lets you run and manage Python scripts, DuckyLang scripts, and more through a clean, menu-based interface.
+It lets you run and manage Python scripts, DuckyLang scripts, Webpage mods, and more through a clean, menu-based interface.

 ---

 ## ✨ Features

-- 📜 **Script Manager** – Browse and run Python, DuckyLang, and (soon) Webpage mods
+- 📜 **Script Manager** – Browse and run Python, DuckyLang, and Webpage mods
 - 🖥️ **Interactive Menu** – Rich-powered UI with sorting, filtering, and categories
 - 🎨 **Extras** – Rainbow text, metadata display, and colorful UI themes
 - 🔄 **Reloading** – Restart the tool directly from the menu
 - 🛡️ **Security Layer** – Optional safety wrapper to ask permission before file or system access
 - ⚡ **Modular Design** – Drop your mods in the `Mods` folder and they show up automatically

-*(⚠️ Webpage mods are planned, but not released yet.)*

 ---